DeveloperPaul123/modern-cv/lib.typ

 /// - author (content): Structure that takes in all the author's information
 /// - date (string): The date the resume was created
 /// - accent_color (color): The accent color of the resume
+/// - colored_headers (boolean): Whether the headers should be colored or not
 /// - body (content): The body of the resume
 /// -> none
 #let resume(
   author: (:),
   date: datetime.today().display("[month repr:long] [day], [year]"),
   accent_color: default-accent-color,
+  colored_headers : true,
   body) = {
   set document(
     author: author.firstname + " " + author.lastname,